Skip to content

 When you know exactly what you want, --focus pins a single backlog item, generates one hypothesis, runs one experiment, and exits.
 The entire pipeline is scoped to that single target.

 Have a rough idea?
-Interactive mode researches the space, drafts a structured spec via the Distiller agent, and lets you iterate on it before any code is written.
+Design mode researches the space, drafts a structured plan via the Strategist, and lets you iterate on it before any code is written.

 Research — optimize a metric iteratively